nccgroup/autochrome/README.md

 Makes it easy to wipe cookies or all browser history from the menu bar.

-### Cookie Monster

-Provides a Cookies pane in the Inspector to view details about cookies.
-Menu bar icon does nothing useful.

 ### Autochrome Integration

 Adds a tag to the outgoing user agent to let Burp identify it.
 Menu bar icon does nothing.

 ## Copyright and License

-Autochrome is copyright 2017, NCC Group, and licensed under the Apache license (see LICENSE.txt) except as noted below:
+Autochrome is copyright 2017, NCC Group, and licensed under the Apache license (see LICENSE.txt).

-- The "Cookie Inspector" chrome extension bundled with Autochrome is by [westoque](https://github.com/westoque/cookie_inspector/) / Big Bad Goose LLC, and licensed under the MIT license.